 Price: Free / $2.99

 Dragon Counter is an excellent and minimal life counter app.
 It works with up to six players, supports EDH damage tracking, and it can track various counters like poison, storm, and charge counters.
 The app also includes a dice roll function, a dark mode, and you can see (and share) your match history.
 There isn’t much left to talk about, really.
 This one is actually really good and it does almost anything you need unless you have some really funky deck mechanics.
 Lifey (Google Play link) is another decent option as well.

 Facebook is another lame pick, but it’s actually a great app for Magic players.
-Most local card shops have a Facebook presence and use the platform to plan draft nights, tournaments, and to announce when new sets are in stock or available.
-Of course, I can only base this on personal experience, but both of the card shops I frequent have healthy, useful Facebook pages with tons of information about upcoming tournaments and just random fun nights where people show up and play various game types.
+Most local card shops have a Facebook presence and use the platform to plan draft nights, tournaments, sales, and to announce when new sets are in stock or available.
+Of course, I can only base this on personal experience, but all three of the card shops I frequent have healthy, useful Facebook pages with tons of information about upcoming tournaments and just random fun nights where people show up and play various game types.
 Plus, the official game pages and news sites can clog up your news feed with Magic instead of whatever horrible things people post on Facebook these days.
 It’s a win-win.

 Magic: The Gathering Companion

 Magic: The Gathering Companion is Wizards of the Coast’s official attempt at an official Magic app.
 It’s not half bad, actually.
 The app is mostly for tournaments and such.
 You can link players to their Wizards of the Coast accounts for official record-keeping and that makes it a slam dunk for smaller card shops looking for a way to register such events.
 It supports constructed, sealed, and draft-type games.
 Thus, it’s best for tournaments.
 The app is roughly one year old and there are still some optimizations that are needed, so we expect it to improve over time.

 Price: Free / $2.49 per month / $22.99 per year